shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 - `ILdapService`: Obtain an instance of this class (via `managedBean` method) and you are ready to start performing CRUD operations in local LDAP!.
 Recall that objects and classes passed here are supposed to follow the rules of [persistence framework](#ldap-sdk-for-java).
 This interface also contains some methods that allows you to quickly obtain the DN (distinguished name) of the most important branches of Gluu's LDAP tree.

 !!!
-Note:
+Note
     When obtaining your ILdapService reference there is no need to worry about connecting to LDAP.
 You are ready to go.

 #### Ldap-ped POJOs